-The VXX is an ETN which tries to follow the vix on a short timescale buy having exposure to the first 2 VIX futures contracts.
-But like with commodities, where the further out contracts cost more money (a risk premium), this leads to severe losses in the long run.
+The VXX is an ETN which tries to follow the VIX on a short timescale by having exposure to the first 2 VIX futures contracts.
+But like with commodities, where the further out contracts cost more (a risk premium), this leads to severe losses in the long run.
 You buy expensive (far out) and then the premium melts away.
 This is a general problem of all ETFs which try to follow a physical market, and will be my edge in making money.

 Like VXX also USO and UNG (physical Gas and Oil ETFs) are doomed to go to ZERO in the long run.
 Only reverse splits could hold them from reaching this target by now.

 I am not up to track or trade the VIX on a short term basis, I am more interested in making money due to this structural bug build in in the methodology used to track the VIX.
 So for me VXX (similar to USO and UNG) is a long term short investment.

 Having a look at a long term comparison between VIX and VXX will surely give you the same idea:

 No risk, no return

 The above chart gives you the returns distribution of VXX over 5 -50 -250 trading days.
 On a yearly basis you hardly had any positive return, and the median loss (=win for shorties) would have been 47%.
 Even the 2-month 50 day return has got a median of -17%, with only a 20% chance of a positive return over this period of time.
 So the odds are clearly with you, the longer you hold, the more you gain.

 On the other side, things are never that easy as they seem, it would be suicide just to invest all your money in a VXX short trade.